yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/Linksys/WRTP54G.rst

 ||1.00.60: ||[http://httpconfig.vonage.net/wrt-11.1.0-r021-1.00.60-r060123.img Firmware Image] [ftp://ftp.linksys.com/opensourcecode/wrtp54g/1.00.60/WRTP54G_v1.00.60.tgz Source Code] ||[http://httpconfig.vonage.net/rt-11.1.0-r021-1.00.60-r060120.img Firmware Image] [ftp://ftp.linksys.com/opensourcecode/rtp300/1.00.60/RTP300_v1.00.60.tgz Source Code] ||
 ||1.00.62: ||[http://httpconfig.vonage.net/wrt-11.1.0-r021-1.00.62-r060327.img Firmware Image] No Source ||[http://httpconfig.vonage.net/rt-11.1.0-r021-1.00.62-r060327.img Firmware Image] No Source ||

 == Firmware Dumps for Study ==
  * The nearly complete contents of a RTP300 router's mounted file system (version 1.00.55) were dumped, zipped and uploaded to [http://www.northern.ca/projects/openwrt/RTP300-1.0.55-fs-dump.zip here]
  * The nearly complete contents of a WRTP54G router's mounted file system present on firmware version 1.00.60 has been dumped, zipped and uploaded to [http://www.m-a-g.net/wrt-11.1.0-r021-1.00.60-r060123.tar.bz2 here]
  * All of the entries in a RTP300's ''/proc'' directory were cat-ed out to a log file found [http://www.northern.ca/projects/openwrt/rtp300-1.0.55-proc-dump.txt here]
  * A dump of all the flash blocks from an RTP300 with firmware 1.0.55 is available [http://www.northern.ca/projects/openwrt/RTP300-1.0.55-fs-dump.zip here]!
 This is different the mounted file system dumps which contain only the files from the mounted root
 == Misc Notes ==
  * CyberTAN is a subcontractor for Linksys and their name appears in the router's source code (even the source code archive's name: _cyt_).
  * The VoIP daemon appears to be "RADVISION SIP TOOLKIT 3.0.5.1" (/usr/sbin/ggsip)
  * The telephony chip is the Legerity Le88221, part of the VE880 series.
-There is a website with product liturature and example code at [http://www.legerity.com/products.php?cid=&sid=1&bpid=33]
+There is a website with product liturature and example code at http://www.legerity.com/products.php?cid=&sid=1&bpid=33
  * A channel on Freenode #wrtp54g is where those devoted to hacking the wrtp54g and rtp300 hang out.
 See also: ["AR7Port"]

 = Source Code Supplied by Linksys =
  * The source code supplied by Linksys is incomplete, it's missing the source for some of the utilities (cm_*, lib_cm, webcm) which are used in changing config settings and flashing new firmware updates.
  * There appear to be pieces missing which make the code as a whole unbuildable.
 At any rate, though several people in various forums have asked how to build the source code, nobody has posted instructions.
  * The source code supplied for some similiar Linksys routers, such as the WAG354GV2, has a more complete build system.
  * You can rebuild parts of the source code using the Montavista AR7 cross-compiler toolchain.
  * If rebuild parts of the source code using the OpenWrt AR7 cross-compiler toolchain, you will get unusable binaries which the system mistakes for shell scripts.
 = Related Sites =

- * A number of the common [http://www.mvista.com/ MontaVista] linux router tools are found (cm_logic, webcm, etc) on these devices... the following page describles some very interesting hacking techniques that likely also apply to the WRTP54G / RTP300: http://sub.st/articles/hacking-the-actiontec-gt701-wg-wireless-gateway.html  (This page is no longer up.)
+ * A number of the common [http://www.mvista.com/ MontaVista] linux router tools are found (cm_logic, webcm, etc) on these devices... the following page describles some very interesting hacking techniques that likely also apply to the WRTP54G / RTP300: [http://sub.st/articles/hacking-the-actiontec-gt701/ http://sub.st/articles/hacking-the-actiontec-gt701/ ]
- * The Seattle Wireless site has a page about the Dlink DSLG604T which has similiar firmware: [http://www.seattlewireless.net/index.cgi/DlinkDslG604t#head-db677a483bdc0cc440a9deb157e737a99a078edb]
+ * The Seattle Wireless site has a page about the Dlink DSLG604T which has similiar firmware: http://www.seattlewireless.net/index.cgi/DlinkDslG604t#head-db677a483bdc0cc440a9deb157e737a99a078edb
- * Linux-MIPS port page about the AR7: [http://www.linux-mips.org/wiki/AR7]
+ * Linux-MIPS port page about the AR7: http://www.linux-mips.org/wiki/AR7
- * Some of the information on this page is derived from Linksysinfo.org: [http://www.linksysinfo.org/portal/forums/archive/index.php/t-37891.html]
+ * Some of the information on this page is derived from Linksysinfo.org: http://www.linksysinfo.org/portal/forums/archive/index.php/t-37891.html
 = Accounts =
 In the default configuration, the RTP and WRTP54G have three usernames, one with each of the defined access levels.

 == admin ==
 This user has an access level of "ROUTER".
 This appears to be the level of access required to log into the top page of the router.
 The default password is "admin".

 == user ==
 This user has an access level of "USER".
 Oddly, this access level permits flashing the firmware whereas level "ROUTER" does not.
 Level "USER" does not permit to log onto router independently.
 One must first log in as a user with "ROUTER" level access and then present enter the name and password of a "USER" level user at the login prompt which appears when the "username and password supplied by your service provider" are demanded.

 == Admin ==
 This is the only user represented in /etc/passwd which means that this is the only user that can be used to log in using SSH and on the serial console when /etc/inittab specifies that /bin/login is to be run on the console rather than /bin/sh.
 This user has the access level  "ADMIN" which also permits flashing the firmware but does not allow independent login.

 = Web Access =
 The primary way to configure these devices is through a web interface.
 In the initial configuration the LAN IP address is 192.168.15.1.
 There is a web server with a management interface running on port 80.
 The default username is "admin" with a password of "admin".
 If there is no web server or you can not log in, you can reset the router to factory defaults by using a paper clip to hold down the reset button while powering the router up.
 Continue to hold down the reset button for about 50 seconds.

 = SSH Access =
 Version 1.00.XX firmwares for both the WRTP54G and RTP300 both can run the Dropbear SSH server.
 This feature must be enable using the web interface.
 The only username in /etc/passwd is "Admin" (note the upper case A).
 Reliably setting the password for this account is problematic.

 = The Supplied Firmwares =
 All of the known firmwares have the following characteristics in common:

  * Linux 2.4.17 kernel with Montavista patches
  * uClibc
  * Busybox
 == 1.00.XX ==
 As of September 2006, Vonage loads firmware version 1.00.62.
 This firmware has the following distinguishing characteristics:

  * Busybox is built without the more command